 - If you are still using the web technology that had its last update years ago, it’s time you take your business website seriously.

 Older websites are even more in danger as they rely on technology’s security updates.
 That’s why you always need to have the newest version and updates of the technology you use.
+This is crucial for complex online platforms and e-commerce websites, which is why you should always choose custom ecommerce development for your project.

-The truth is that any website can be hacked.
+Remember that the truth is that any website can be hacked.
 So make sure that the important data which can expose and endanger your users, as well as your business, are properly secured.

 #9 You are not communicating the right message with your content